 [media-credit id=11497 align=”alignnone” width=”300″][/media-credit]Stacy Spell reaches into a tangle of tomato vines and broccoli stalks and pulls out what looks like a sunken brown baseball.
 “Cantaloupe!” he exclaims.
 He cuts open the shell with a pocketknife, revealing the fruit’s orange flesh, then holds out the cantaloupe so I can take a closer look.
 “It’s a volunteer,” he says, laughing at my confusion.
 The garden we’re standing in, I learn, uses compost, which sometimes results in these “volunteers”: plants that unexpectedly sprout from seeds hidden in leftover scraps.

-Spell is the founder of the Little Red Hen, a new community vegetable garden in New Haven’s West River neighborhood, an urban enclave located a mile-and-a-half west of Yale’s campus.
+Spell is the founder of the Little Red Hen, a new community vegetable garden in New Haven’s West River neighborhood which now have aluminum patio covers in Phoenix, an urban enclave located a mile-and-a-half west of Yale’s campus.
 Near the corner where Mead Street meets Derby Avenue, behind an iron fence and a weather-beaten sign, the square lot boasts over a dozen raised beds overflowing with greenery.

 “When I tell people about this garden, they’re always surprised,” says Michelle Streater, a preschool teacher who lives around the corner.
 “They’re like, ‘In West River?
 In the middle of the city?’”
 According to Spell, some skeptics thought that the logistics of the project were beyond the neighborhood’s reach.

 “They think that people downhere aren’t savvy enough,” he says.